How Much Does a Hot Tub Cost?

 Your Hot Tub Pricing Guide

 Ok, before we go too far, a little explanation of why hot tub pricing is so challenging.
 I understand what likely brought you here and how it goes.
 You decide you want a hot tub so you start to research it online.
 You can find all kinds of information on features, build quality, and other benefits.
-Then you start to look for hot tub prices and run into a bit of a brick wall, especially where all the top quality hot tub brands are concerned.
+But as you start to look for hot tub prices, you run into a bit of a brick wall, especially where many of the top quality hot tub brands are concerned.

-The truth of the matter is that hot tubs are most often a highly customized product.
+Hot tubs are sometimes highly customized.
 Additionally, they cost a lot to ship to different locales.
 And hot tub markets vary regionally.
 A spa in San Francisco is likely to cost more than the same spa almost anywhere else.
-For these reasons and some others, prices for nearly all high-quality hot tubs are set at the local dealer level.
-This means that price, even for the same spa model, can vary somewhat by location and, in order to avoid cross-market confusion, quality hot tub prices are not generally posted online.
+For these reasons and some others, prices for nearly all high-quality hot tubs have generally been established and communicated by local dealers.
+Since spa pricing, even for the same model, can vary somewhat by location and, in order to avoid cross-market confusion, hot tub prices from many brands are not posted online.

-However, in this article I want to help you navigate the hot tub pricing process by giving you information on what you can generally expect to pay for your hot tub, based on factors like type, quality, and size, along with what you can expect to pay over the lifetime of the spa in energy and maintenance.
+However, in this article, I want to help you navigate the hot tub pricing process by giving you information on what you can generally expect to pay for a hot tub, based on factors like type, quality, and size, along with what you can expect to pay over the lifetime of the spa in energy and maintenance.
 And I’ll tell you where to get the MSRP for your Bullfrog Spa.

 Browse by topic.
 Click the links below to jump to each topic.